 You can also provide a name with the identifier but it's optional.
 A name alone can't identify a user in Zendesk Support.
 However, if you include it and the user doesn't exist in Zendesk Support yet, the name is used to create a user.
 If you don't include it, a user is still created but "Mobile App User" is used for the name instead.

 Note: Identifying a user is not the same as authenticating a user.
 The SDK will only show the user the tickets created on the device, not all the tickets associated with the user's profile in Zendesk Support.

 Zendesk Support brand decision

 Every Zendesk Support account has one brand by default.
-In addition, the Professional and Enterprise plans in Zendesk Support can have multiple brands for multiple customer segments.
+In addition, the Zendesk Suite Professional and Enterprise plans in Support can have multiple brands for multiple customer segments.
 A "brand" is a customer-facing identity in Zendesk Support.
 For example, each brand can have its own Help Center.
 For more information, see Multibrand resources.